Loading

 • others who know about the wrongdoing and have allowed it to continue

-• whether you believe your information is a public interest disclosure under the PID Act (you do not have to state that your information is a public interest disclosure for it to be considered as such, but it will assist the agency if you do)
+• whether you believe your information is a public interest disclosure under the PID Act (you do not have to state that your information is a public interest disclosure for it to be considered as such, but it will assist the Department if you do)

-• if you are concerned about possible reprisal as a result of making your disclosure.
+• if you are concerned about possible reprisal as a result of making your disclosure

 Protection for disclosers